Architecture 2025-08-03

 Overview

-In this strategy, write operations are first performed on the cache and simultaneously written to the database.
+This strategy involves writing operations first to the cache and simultaneously writing to the DB.

 Write Flow

-- Simultaneously reflect the same update in the database.
+2. Immediately reflect the same content in the DB

 Use Cases